dragoa/2dMapImageGeneration/docs/urs/urs.md

 ### 2.2 Project Obectives
 A required feature would be a processor that works as a print server to create a document in pdf format out of the content described by the users.<br>
 The user shall be able to submit a file in some markup language, for example LaTeX, containing a description of what he would like to add in the report.
-Another desiderable feature would be the possibility for the user to export an animated gif file out of a set of tiff images.
+Another desiderable feature would be the possibility for the user to export an animated GIF file out of a set of TIFF images.
+As per our previous discussions, we are currently developing a print server that will allow users to create documents out of the content they describe.
+With LaTeX, our print server will enable users to produce documents with precise and consistent formatting, making it ideal for academic writing and research.

 <a name="p3"></a>